coderTrevor/MyOS/README.md

 Targetting x64 doesn't work, make sure you build with x86.

 If you have come here to learn something, you should know that I'm as amateur as it gets when it comes to OS programming.

+## Acknowledgements
+In addition to CC0 code copied from the [OSDev wiki](https://wiki.osdev.org/Expanded_Main_Page) and [forums](http://forum.osdev.org/) (thanks!) and some public domain code from [BrokenThorn Entertainment](http://www.brokenthorn.com/Resources/OSDevIndex.html) (also thanks!), this project utilizes a modified version of [SDL_picofont](http://nurd.se/~noname/?section=sdl_picofont) by Fredrik Hultin with patches from Saul D "KrayZier" Beniquez (thanks also!).
+The latter is released under GPLv2.